CraftAcademyLabs/ca_course/guides/elasticsearch_on_rails_5.md

 ...

-## Search functionality in Rails using Elasticsearch and Chewy
+# Search functionality in Rails using Elasticsearch and Chewy

 Elasticsearch is a powerful and flexible, open source, RESTful HTTP, distributed interface for data indexing and real-time search.

-### The basic guide to Elasticsearch
+## The basic guide to Elasticsearch
-[Elasticsearch](https://www.elastic.co/) has several document-related concepts.
+[Elasticsearch - https://www.elastic.co/](https://www.elastic.co/) has several document-related concepts.
 The first is that of an `index`, which consists of a set of `documents`, which can be of several `types`.
 Every document has a set of `fields`.
 Each `field` is analyzed by Elasticsearch independently and its analysis options are stored in the `mapping` for its type.

-### Chewy - Elasticsearch for Ruby
+## Chewy - Elasticsearch for Ruby
-[Chewy](https://github.com/toptal/chewy) is an alternative to the `elasticsearch-model` gem and provides a wrapper for the Elasticsearch-Ruby client, making it more powerful and giving you tighter integration with Rails.
+[Chewy (https://github.com/toptal/chewy)](https://github.com/toptal/chewy) is an alternative to the `elasticsearch-model` gem and provides a wrapper for the Elasticsearch-Ruby client, making it more powerful and giving you tighter integration with Rails.
 Chewy utilizes the bulk Elasticsearch API for full reindexing and index updates.
 It also utilizes the concept of atomic updates, collecting changed objects within an atomic block and updating them all at once.

-### Getting started...
+## Getting started...

 For training purposes, we will set up Elasticsearch and Chewy and do some manual testing in our console.